Requirements for all Permanent Residents, Refugees, Asylees, Visa Holders, and Undocumented Non-Residents

 Prior to the issuance of an I-20 and admission to Hagerstown Community College, applicants who are nonresidents of the U.S. must submit the following documents:

-- A certified copy of high school and college transcripts in an English translation.
+A certified copy of high school and college transcripts in an English translation.
 A course-by-course evaluation by World Education Services (WES) or ACCRAO, International Education Services (IES) is required.
-You may contact WES by calling (212) 966-6311 and IES at (202) 296-3359 or by using their websites.
+You may contact WES by calling 212-966-6311 and IES at 202-296-3359 or online using the links above.

-- A statement of financial resources including the amount and source of funds to cover the student’s college expenses (Form I-134 Affidavit of Support ).
+A statement of financial resources including the amount and source of funds to cover the student’s college expenses (Form I-134 Affidavit of Support).
 The approximate cost of tuition, fees, books, and living expenses is $16,000 per year.
 All F-1 students are classified as out-of-state residents for tuition purposes while an HCC student.
-Students must have a local sponsor who will agree to provide housing, meals, transportation.
-Hagerstown Community College does not have on-campus housing, therefore, students must secure housing with a local sponsor.
+Students must have a local sponsor who will agree to provide housing, meals, and transportation.
+HCC does not have on-campus housing, therefore, students must secure housing with a local sponsor.
 The local sponsor should be a close relative or other responsible individual.

-- Students must obtain health insurance through a company of their choice.
-Student Secure and Compass are two options to meet the needs of international students. (www.internationalstudentinsurance.com and www.isoa.org)
+Students must obtain health insurance through a company of their choice.
+Student Secure and Compass are two options to meet the needs of international students.

-- An official score report from the Test of English as a Foreign Language (TOEFL).
+An official score report from the Test of English as a Foreign Language (TOEFL).
 Students must attain a minimum score of 500 on the paper-based test, 173 on the computer-based test, or 65 on the internet test.
-You may contact them through their website .

 Tax Information for F-1 Students